 Minimize the friction

 Despite our best intentions, there are other things that we do that may worsen the thickening due to increased friction.
 In some cases, with very thick heels some people use an emery board, pumice stone, nail file, or magic egg to scrape down the heel.
 However, when exposed to this type of friction the heel naturally responds by trying to further thicken.
 This becomes a vicious cycle in some cases.
-For this reason, we generally advise against doing these things or having them done as part of your foot and nail care.
+For this reason, we generally advise against doing these things or having them done as part of your foot health and nail care.

 Find the Right Softening Agent for Cracked Heels Treatment